turn/DataMine/RecordBuffers/README.md

 Note that the two parameters can be configured:

 - *schemaPath* : the path where the schema JSON file is stored, for example, *src/main/resources/AUPConf.json*; it may be the same for all goals.
-- *packageName* : the package name of the output Java code, for example, *com.turn.datamine.storage.aup.interfaces*; each goal may have its own unique package name.
+- *packageName* : the package name of the output Java code, for example, *application.package.interfaces*; each goal may have its own unique package name.
+- *interfacePackageName* : the package name of the output Java code for the table access interfaces.
+- *metadataPackageName* : the package name of the outoput Java code for the table metadata.

 ## Encoding